gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 *Bahúrim*

 ### Rules not yet certain:

-#### • Abi-, Achi-, Ahi-, Eli-.
-If the 'i' is the penultimate (else see above), sometimes it is short:
-*Abiel, Achitob, Eliel*
-And sometimes it is long:
-*Ahíra, Abíron, Abísag, Elísa*

 #### • -ai : ? (*Thólmai, Adonái, Berzellái, Ethai, Chúsai*, several names in Esd ch.
 2).